-Another category in which we have quite a few offerings from all over the country (but concentrated in the Northeast) is that of yearbooks.
+Another category in which we have quite a few offerings from all over the country (but concentrated in the Northeast) is that of school and college yearbooks.
 In case you’ve not thought much about it, high school yearbooks represent not only the people who appear in them, but also a snapshot of a community at a particular point in time.
 We may or may not have anything for the year and school you have an interest in, but it’s worth a look.

 CLICK HERE to visit our yearbook collection.

 We had been relying on geography to offer our genealogies until we hit one particularly difficult case — whether to place it in Rhode Island, where the progenitor settled, or whether to place it in Sullivan County, New York, where we happened to actually know a fair number of his descendents.
 At that point we began our Genealogy section.
 There are complete books here and there are hidden genealogies — the kind of genealogical material you find buried in a local history or other volume.
 But if there is a family you are interested in, why not take a few minutes to find out what we have to offer?
 Perhaps a surname you’re interested in is represented by one of these hidden genealogies!

 We’ve done a bit with military history, too.
 We got started in this particular area because of the Civil War sesquicentennial, but from there we looked a bit into what was then the future to the centennial of World War I. Needless to say, we looked backward, too, to the Revolutionary War, and even farther back than that.

 CLICK HERE to have a peek at the military history page.